linode/docs/docs/security/data-portability/download-files-from-your-linode-shortguide/index.md

 ## Secure Copy Protocol (SCP)

 You can use SCP to retrieve a specific directory or file via the command-line.
-SCP is installed by default on most MacOS and Linux systems, and is available with [Cygwin or PuTTY](/docs/networking/ssh/using-ssh-on-windows) for Windows.
+SCP is installed by default on most macOS and Linux systems, and is available with [Cygwin or PuTTY](/docs/networking/ssh/using-ssh-on-windows) for Windows.

 -   The syntax for using SCP to copy a file from your Linode into a directory on another computer is: